 Before creating your retirement income strategy, you must first understand how withdrawals from your various accounts are taxed.
 Here, we explain the tax consequences by taxable, tax-deferred, and tax-free accounts.

-- Taxable Accounts (individual, joint, and revocable trust): Investment income, such as dividends or interest income, is taxed in the year it is earned.
-So if you receive a dividend this year, you must pay taxes on it this year.
-Any withdrawals are subject to capital gains tax, but only on the growth of the investment.
+- Taxable Accounts [individual, joint, and trusts]: Investment income, such as dividends or interest income, is generally taxed in the year it is received.
+Any withdrawals are subject to capital gains tax, but only on the growth of the investment—not the principle.

-- Tax-Deferred Accounts (Individual Retirement Accounts, or IRAs), 401(k), 403(b), and TSP): Unlike taxable accounts, no taxes are due on investment income or growth until you make a withdrawal.
+- Tax-Deferred Accounts [Individual Retirement Accounts (IRAs), 401(k)s, 403(b)s, and Thrift Savings Plans (TSPs)]: Unlike taxable accounts, no taxes are due on investment income or growth—until you make a withdrawal.
 When you do take money out, that full amount is subject to ordinary income tax.
 You are essentially delaying the payment of taxes.

-- Tax-Free Accounts (Roth IRA or Roth 401(k)): All investment income, growth, and withdrawals are tax-free, if meeting the requirements for a qualified distribution.
+- Tax-Free Accounts [Roth IRAs or Roth 401(k)s]: All investment income, growth, and withdrawals are tax-free, if meeting the requirements for a qualified distribution.

 Taxes on Withdrawals Vary By Account Type